 The stages of the wish journey

-After the eligibility of the child is confirmed, our wishgranters visit the family and discuss the wish with the child.
-Lastly, we coordinate with the required people and volunteers to grant the wish!
+After the eligibility of the child is confirmed, our wishgranters meet with the family and to discover what the child’s wish might be.
+They then design the wish and start coordinating with the required partners, suppliers and volunteers to plan it.

 Donors, doctors, supporters, and volunteers all help in granting a child’s wish.
-There are hundreds of volunteers that come together to make wishes come true.
-To initiate the process, you can submit a wish application form on behalf of the child.
-It is important to consult the child’s medical professional to ensure the proposed wish is compatible with the child’s health condition.
+There are hundreds of WishMakers that come together to make wishes come true.

 How to contribute to a wish